A Euclid style algorithm for MacMahon's partition analysis: Introduction

 So this is just the special case of \eqref{e-Introduction} when the numerator $L$ is a monomial.
-Geometers are more interested with the specialization of $x_i=1$ for all $i$, which gives the number of lattice points in $P$.
-The most important result in this field is due to Barvinok, who developed a polynomial algorithm when the dimension is fixed \cite{Barvinok} in 1994.
-Barvinok's algorithm is hard and was implemented by the \texttt{LattE} package by Leora et al. \cite{LattE} in 2004.
+If $P$ is bounded, then $P$ is called a polytope and $E(x;A,b)$ is a polynomial.
+Geometers are mainly interested in the specialization $x_i=1$ for all $i$, which gives the number of lattice points in $P$.
+The most important result in this field is due to Barvinok, who developed a polynomial time algorithm when the dimension is fixed \cite{Barvinok} in 1994.
+Barvinok's algorithm relies on solving linear programming problems.
+It was implemented by the \texttt{LattE} package by De Loera et al. \cite{LattE} in 2004.
 An improvement was given in \cite{LattEup}.
 The readers are referred to \cite{LattE} for related references and \cite{Beck} for related applications.
-Xin's algorithm is not polynomial, but the \texttt{Ell2} package has better performance than the \texttt{LattE} package in some situations.
-The two algorithms are very different in nature.
-See Section 2.
-We find that we can do better if combine beautiful ideas of the two algorithms.
+The author's algorithm is not polynomial time, but the \texttt{Ell2} package has better performance than the \texttt{LattE} package when $r$ and the entries of $(A,b)$ are small.
+The two algorithms are very different in nature, as described in Section 2.
+We find that we can do better if we combine the beautiful ideas of the two algorithms.

-The paper is organized as follows.
+This paper is organized as follows.
 Section 1 is this introduction.
 Our ultimate goal is to develop a classic algorithm for this subject in the near future.
-Section 2 introduces and compares the ideas of Barvinok's polynomial algorithm and Xin's partial fraction algorithm.
-Section 3 includes one of the two major contributions in this paper.
-We extends Barvinok's algorithm for the multivariate case, which give rise to a polynomial algorithm for MacMahon partition analysis.
-We do not give implementation of this algorithm since it is not a easy task and there are much room for improvements.
+Section 2 introduces and compares the ideas of Barvinok's polynomial time algorithm and the author's partial fraction algorithm.
+Section 3 includes one of the two major contributions in this paper: We extend Barvinok's algorithm for the multivariate specialization, which gives rise to a polynomial time algorithm for MacMahon's partition analysis.
+We do not give an implementation of this algorithm since it involves too much geometry and there is much room for improvement.
 Section 4 includes the other major contribution.
-We develop a Euclid style algorithm with an easy implementation by the Maple package \texttt{CTEuclid}.
-This algorithm performs well and solves several bottle-neck problems in the \texttt{Ell2} package.
+We develop a Euclid style algorithm with an implementation by the Maple package \texttt{CTEuclid}.
+This algorithm performs well and resolves several bottlenecks in the \texttt{Ell2} package.
 In Section 5, we give an introduction for \texttt{CTEuclid} with concrete examples for the sake of clarity.
 We explain the flexibility of our algorithm and our strategy for benchmark problems.
 As an application, we give the first solution for the generating function of order 6 magic squares.